kerlinlopes/company-employees/README.md

 #### BY KERLIN

 ## Project Summary
 Creating a full CRUD app with NextJS and MongoDb.
-Its a secret website for a secret company and the ceo is keeping tracking of its employees....
+Its a secret website for a secret company and the ceo is keeping track of its employees....

 ## Frontend Framework
 NextJs with MongoDB